kubedb/cli/docs/tutorials/README.md

  - [Running MongoDB](/docs/tutorials/mongodb/README.md): This tutorial will show you how to use KubeDB to run a MongoDB database.

+ - [Running Redis](/docs/tutorials/redis/README.md): This tutorial will show you how to use KubeDB to run a Redis database.

  - [Running Memcached](/docs/tutorials/memcached/README.md): This tutorial will show you how to use KubeDB to run a Memcached database.

  - [Manage KubeDB objects using CLIs](/docs/tutorials/cli.md): KubeDB comes with its own cli.
 It is called `kubedb` cli. kubedb can be used to deploy KubeDB operator in a cluster and manage all KubeDB tprs.